 Jurisdiction Can EEA Passport Rights be Exercised?
 Process Notification Can non-EEA AIFMS Market in this Jurisdiction?
-Fees SWEDEN Yes The EEA AIFM requests their home State authority to submit a notification and to the SFSA.
+Fees Is pre-marketing permissible?
+SPAIN Yes The EEA AIFM requests their home State authority to submit a notification and to the CNMV.
 Once submitted, the AIFM may begin activity.
-Notification must be approved by the SFSA if the AIFM intends to market to retail investors.
+Notification must be approved by the CNMV if the AIFM intends to market to retail investors.
+Yes - the non-EEA AIFM must go through the set authorisation process.
+Registration fee of EUR 2,601.51 and an annual flat fee of EUR 3,121.81.
+Periodic marketing fees may apply.
+(Fee amounts subject to periodic updates) Yes - the management companies of AIFs may exercise pre- marketing activities of AIFs to potential professional investors in order to test their interest in a qualifying fund which is not yet established, or in a qualifying fund which is established, but not yet notified for marketing.
+An AIFM needs to submit a pre- marketing notification form to the CNMV prior to engaging in pre-marketing activities in Spain.
+SWEDEN Yes The EEA AIFM requests their home State authority to submit a notification and to the SFSA.
+Once submitted, the AIFM may begin activity.
+Notification through home state authority is sufficient for marketing to professional investors.
+A license is required from the SFSA if the AIFM intends to market to retail investors.
 Yes - the non-EEA AIFM must apply for a marketing licence with the SFSA.
 Application fee for all licence applications.
+The application fees vary from approximately EUR 650 to 6.500 depending on relevant notification or licence required.
+(Fee amounts subject to periodic updates) Yes - a foreign EEA-based AIFM, which has been authorised in its home state in accordance with the AIFMD may without further authorisation engage in pre- marketing in Sweden of an EEA-based AIF, under the conditions as set out in the AIFMD.
+No legislation has been introduced regarding pre- marketing by non- EEA based AIFMS.
 SWITZERLAND AIFs may be distributed in Switzerland.
 However, unlike with EEA UCITS, passporting of AIFs (i.e. a registration with FINMA) is usually not possible.
-Therefore, distribution is restricted to qualified investors and / or prudentially supervised financial intermediaries.
-Besides further requirements described below, client advisers (i.e. the individuals deploying the marketing activities) may need to register with an advisers' register, an affiliation with an ombudsman's office may be required, and the fund may be required to appoint a Swiss representative and a Swiss paying agent.
-In order to be registered with the advisers' register, to be affiliated with the ombudsman's office and / or to appoint the Swiss representative and paying agent, as the case may be, all required documentation needs to be provided.
+Therefore, distribution is restricted to qualified investors and / or prudentially supervised financial intermediaries. marketing activities) may need to register with an advisers' register, an affiliation with an ombudsman's office may be required, and the fund may be required to appoint a Swiss representative In order to be registered with the advisers' register, to be affiliated with the ombudsman's office and / or to appoint the Swiss representative and paying agent, as the case may be, all documentation needs to be provided which is required for such purposes.
 Yes, the pertinent requirements being basically the same as with EEA AIFs.
 There are no specific governmental fees related to the distribution of AIFs.
 However, the advisers' register, the ombudsman's office and / or the Swiss representative and paying agent will charge fees.
-UNITED KINGDOM No
+Swiss law does not provide for specific pre- marketing rules, i.e. a list of specific activities which do not fall within the scope of the applicable marketing rules at all, or trigger lower requirements (such as a mere notification duty).